 good health food shops.
 See below for sources.

-in a 350-400mg size, but try to make sure the capsules contain only pure
+350-400mg size.
+Try to ensure the capsules contain only pure slippery elm

-It is hard to find capsules that don't contain magnesium stearate because it
+Unfortunately it is difficult to find capsules that don't contain magnesium stearate because it

 is a glidant used in the manufacturing process (it helps the powder flow when

 the capsules are being filled).
-Magnesium stearate is not a problem, but I
+Magnesium stearate is safe for cats but may